A Collection of War Poems by Judith Bandidt, dedicated to returned servicemen and women around the world, and to those who did not return.

 With several relatives World War II servicemen, I have always been aware of the impact of war, not only on those in the front line but on their families as well.
-It is not surprising that war poetry forms a significant part of my collected poetic works.

 The Soldier on the Stone